-Both the Issuer and the Guarantor consider advisable, pursuant to Article 16 of the Prospectus Directive as implemented by Article 13 of Chapter I of Part II of the Luxembourg Act, to delete paragraph (2) in the Section "GENERAL INFORMATION" on page 102 of the Base Prospectus replace it with the following text to take into account the publication and incorporation by reference into the Base Prospectus of the Annual Consolidated Financial Statements of Repsol, S.A. and investees composing the Repsol Group for the year ended 31 December 2015:
+Both the Issuer and the Guarantor consider advisable, pursuant to Article 16 of the Prospectus Directive as implemented by Article 13 of Chapter I of Part II of the Luxembourg Act, to delete paragraph (2) in the Section "GENERAL INFORMATION" on page 101 of the Base Prospectus replace it with the following text to take into account the publication and incorporation by reference into the Base Prospectus of the Annual Consolidated Financial Statements of Repsol, S.A. and investees composing the Repsol Group for the year ended 31 December 2017:

-"To the best of the knowledge of the Issuer, there has been no material adverse change in its prospects since 31 December 2015 (being the date of the last published audited financial statements) and save for the declaration and payment by the Issuer on 28 January 2016 of a dividend to its sole shareholder (the Guarantor) in the amount of U.S.\$834 million and on 22 December 2016 in the amount of U.S.\$1,254 million (see section "Information on the Issuer-Recent Developments" on page 33 of this Base Prospectus) nor has there been any significant change in the financial or trading position of the Issuer and its consolidated subsidiaries since 31 December 2015.
+"To the best of the knowledge of the Issuer, there has been no material adverse change in its prospects since 31 December 2016 (being the date of the last published audited financial statements) nor has there been any significant change in the financial or trading position of the Issuer and its consolidated subsidiaries since 31 December 2016.

-To the best of the knowledge of the Guarantor, there has been no material adverse change in its prospects nor has there been any significant change in the financial or trading position of the Group since 31 December 2016 (being the date of the last published audited financial statements)."
+To the best of the knowledge of the Guarantor, there has been no material adverse change in its prospects since 31 December 2017 (being the date of the last published audited financial statements), nor has there been any significant change in the financial or trading position of the Group, since 31 December 2017."

-Furthermore, both the Issuer and the Guarantor consider advisable, pursuant to Article 16 of the Prospectus Directive as implemented by Article 13 of Chapter I of Part II of the Luxembourg Act, to insert the following as paragraph (5)(xii) in the Section "GENERAL INFORMATION" on page 103 of the Base Prospectus to take into account the publication and incorporation by reference into the Base Prospectus of the Annual Consolidated Financial Statements of Repsol, S.A. and investees composing the Repsol Group for the year ended 31 December 2016:
+Furthermore, both the Issuer and the Guarantor consider advisable, pursuant to Article 16 of the Prospectus Directive as implemented by Article 13 of Chapter I of Part II of the Luxembourg Act, to insert the following as paragraph (5)(xii) in the Section "GENERAL INFORMATION" on page 102 of the Base Prospectus to take into account the publication and incorporation by reference into the Base Prospectus of the Annual Consolidated Financial Statements of Repsol, S.A. and investees composing the Repsol Group for the year ended 31 December 2017:

-"the Annual Report 2016 of Repsol, including the audited Consolidated financial statements for the financial year ended 31 December 2016, which were prepared in accordance with EU-IFRS, together with the notes to such financial statements and the audit report thereon."
+"the Annual Financial Report 2017 of Repsol, including the audited consolidated financial statements for the financial year ended 31 December 2017, which were prepared in accordance with EU-IFRS, together with the notes to such financial statements and the audit report thereon."

-Finally, both the Issuer and the Guarantor consider advisable, pursuant to Article 16 of the Prospectus Directive as implemented by Article 13 of Chapter I of Part II of the Luxembourg Act, to delete paragraph (6)(i) in the Section "GENERAL INFORMATION" on page 103 of the Base Prospectus and replace it with the following text to take into account the publication and incorporation by reference into the Base Prospectus of the Annual

-Consolidated Financial Statements of Repsol, S.A. and investees composing the Repsol Group for the year ended 31 December 2016:
+Finally, both the Issuer and the Guarantor consider advisable, pursuant to Article 16 of the Prospectus Directive as implemented by Article 13 of Chapter I of Part II of the Luxembourg Act, to delete paragraph (6)(i) in the Section "GENERAL INFORMATION" on page 102 of the Base Prospectus and replace it with the following text to take into account the publication and incorporation by reference into the Base Prospectus of the Annual Consolidated Financial Statements of Repsol, S.A. and investees composing the Repsol Group for the year ended 31 December 2017:

-"(i) the consolidated financial statements of the Guarantor and its subsidiaries for the years ended 31 December 2016, 2015 and 2014 have been audited by Deloitte, S.L. (members of the Registro Oficial de Auditores de Cuentas), Independent Auditors of the Group.
+"(i) the consolidated financial statements of the Guarantor and its subsidiaries for the years ended 31 December 2017 and 2016 have been audited by Deloitte, S.L. (members of the Registro Oficial de Auditores de Cuentas), Independent Auditors of the Group.
 The address of Deloitte, S.L. is Plaza Pablo Ruiz de Picasso, 1, Torre Picasso, 28020 Madrid, Spain."